elnaz-eshtiaghi/personal-web/README.md

 - Created - 2023

-- Technologies Used - Html , css , sass
+- Technologies Used - Html , css , sass , tailwind

 - Hooks Used : useState